GokulRajV8/Ethanol/README.md

 - Generates report during the processing for analysis

 Version 1.0: Upcoming
-- Integration with ASS and a working application
+- Integration with Haven and a working application
 - Elements in the Network and Trainer classes for UI integration
 - Better report generation
 - Learn through practice